 Project

 The final project is designed to give you experience implementing a machine learning model on a real-world dataset—without me telling you what method to use.
 We want you to explore any creative or unconventional methods you can think of!
 This is a completely open-ended problem, and the most important thing I want to see is effort.
+Details for 2026 have been released!
 So let’s go over the project details:

 Topics